nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Name need not be unique.
 - Cannot have clashes in the time with any other events.
+- The EVENT_INDEX input refers to the index of the event within its own list (tutorial list/lab list/consultation list).
+- The index input is 1-based.
-- Event index starts from 1.
+- Valid index must be provided.
+- EVENT_TYPE refers to the type of event (Tutorial/Lab/Consultation).
-- Event index must exist.
+- Event type input must be valid and the first letter must be capitalized.
+- Name has a maximum of 20 characters.

-Format: `editEvent EVENT_INDEX EVENT_TYPE/NEW_EVENT_NAME [-date dd/MM/yyyy HH:mm]`
+Format: `editEvent EVENT_INDEX EVENT_TYPE/EVENT_NAME [-date dd/MM/yyyy HH:mm]`

 Examples: